effector/reflect/Readme.md

 1. `mapItem` — Object `{ propName: (Item, index) => propValue }` that defines rules, by which every `Item` will be mapped to props of each rendered list item.
 1. `bind` — Optional object of stores, events, and static values that will be bound as props to every list item.
 1. `hooks` — Optional object `{ mounted, unmounted }` to handle when any list item component is mounted or unmounted.
+1. `getKey` - Optional function `(item: Item, index: number) => React.Key` to set key for every item in the list to help React with effecient rerenders.
+If not provided, index is used

 #### Returns